GovReady/govready-q/README.md

 See [Schema.md](Schema.md) for documentation on writing question and answer modules.

-The recommended approach to adding new modules is by symbolic link from within `modules` to a separate directory containing your content modules.
+The recommended approach to adding new modules is by symbolic link from within `modules/linked_modules` to a separate directory containing your content modules.

 # Credits / License